apoorva-chitre/stock-trader-2018/README.md

 # stocktrader

-> Manage your stocks and trades
+> Manage your stocks portfolio and trades
+> Start a new Day by clicking on "end day"
+> Track your Funds
+> Save Data to Firebase
+> Load Data from Firebase

 ## Build Setup